Hire in Lithuania

 - right to rest and leisure as well as to annual paid holidays

-- right to organise a trade union
+- right to organize a trade union

 The employment contract must include the below details: